W0871810/MvcMovie/README.txt

 ========== Clean completed at 8:28 AM and took 09.214 seconds ==========Clean completed at 8:28 AM and took 09.214 seconds 8:59 Test and Run App
 Ready to Push to GitHub
+12:58 updated Seed.cs with 5 new records of movies